overextended/ox_inventory/README.md

 - Personal stashes, linking a stash with a specific identifier or creating per-player instances.
 - Restricted access based on groups.
 - Registration of new stashes from any resource.
-- Containers allow access to small stashes when using an item, such as a paperbag.
+- Containers allow access to stashes when using an item, like a paperbag or backpack.
 - Access gloveboxes and trunks for any vehicle.
 - Random item generation inside dumpsters and unowned vehicles.